5 Sep 2018, by SydneySchelvis

 0 Comments on this event

-Seán Hannan is currently artist-in-residency at Brooklyn’s Residency Unlimited, where he is working on “Tell It Like It Is” (working title).
+At the time of this interview, Seán Hannan was an artist-in-residency at Brooklyn’s Residency Unlimited, where he was working on “Tell It Like It Is” (working title).
 This multi-disciplinary project arose from his interest in conspiracy theories, whistleblower testimonies, and leaked secret documents.
 He combines this background with New York's buzzing rap-scene, chrystalizing it into an audio-visual whole.
-An initial screening/exhibition of the video-installation will be shown at Residency Unlimited, from 6pm to 8pm on July 26th.
-Read more about the project below!

 Hannan graduated the prestigious Rietveld Academy in 2009, and has been exhibiting ever since.
 Via Dutch Culture in Amsterdam he ended up at Residency Unlimited, of which its individualistic approach suits Hannan’s current project.
 Moreover, its vast network helps Seán to set up shop in New York.